ACloudGuru-Resources/Course_Alexa_Skill_Builder/README.md

 ## Getting Started

-The code for the Adventure Guru Alexa skill is broken out by chapter.
+The code for the Adventure Guru Alexa skill is broken out by lecture.
 For example, the Connecting Lambda to DynamoDB chapter has an associated folder in the repo called Connecting_Lambda_to_DynamoDB.
 In each folder you may find multiple files:

 * **lambda_function.py** - The Python code for the skill.